Pelicans open Zion Williamson era on draft night

 The person spoke to The Associated Press on condition of anonymity because the deal — like the Davis deal days before it — can’t be finalized until at least until July 6 when the new NBA league year begins.

-That meant the Lakers would be making the pick for the Hawks via the Pelicans.
+So the Lakers made the pick, taking Virginia’s De’Andre Hunter, for the Hawks via the Pelicans.
+Atlanta subsequently.

+Like Williamson, the 6-11, 220-pound Hayes played one season of college basketball for the Longhorns, averaging 10 points, five rebounds and 2.2 blocks.

 New Orleans also sent Atlanta the No. 57 pick, a future second-round pick and forward Solomon Hill.
 The deal helped the Pelicans create more salary cap space by unloading the nearly $12.8 million owed to Hill next season, and also save about $2.2 million by moving their second first-round pick down from fourth to eighth overall.